waqas64/socket-io-anti-spam/README.md

 ##### Tired of users spamming your socket.io emits? this module prevents this. #####

 ## Changelog
+### 5/8/14
+ - Changed the readme (added a last step that I forgot to mention but it was detailed in the example 'How does it look'
 ### 5/7/14
  - Can now temp ban after x amount of kicks within x defined of time.
  - Client detection based on ip now instead of socket.id (This is how we keep track of amount kicks and ban accordingly)